An introduction to the English planning system

 Hedgerow Regulations

-Hedgerows that are deemed ecologically or historically valuable have some protection under Hedgerows Regulations (1997) and The Management of Hedgerows (England) Regulations 2024.
-Anyone intending to remove a rural hedge must notify the local planning authority, which has 42 days to decide whether to issue a hedgerow retention notice to stop the removal.
-Local authorities do not have to publicise plans for hedgerow removal but must keep a public register.
+Hedgerows with ecological or historical value are protected under the Hedgerows Regulations (1997) and The Management of Hedgerows (England) Regulations 2024.
+Anyone intending to remove a rural hedge must notify the local planning authority.
+The authority then has 42 days to decide whether to issue a hedgerow retention notice to prevent removal.
+Local authorities aren’t required to publicise hedgerow removal plans, but they must keep a public register.

 Advertisement Consent

 Outdoor Advertisements may require ‘advertisement consent’.
 The Town and Country Planning (Control of Advertisements) Regulations (1992) control outdoor advertisements.
-For information relating to requirements for advertising consent please refer to the Government Guide.
+For information relating to requirements for advertising consent please refer to government guidance.

 Footpath Orders and Public Rights of Way (PROW)

-Highway authorities in England legally must keep a record of public rights of way (PRoW) and ensure they are open for public use.
+Highway authorities in England must legally keep public rights of way (PRoW) open and accurately recorded.

 1) crosses or is adjacent to an application site